Quirinus/vuTools/README.md

 A userscript to improve various user interface bits of the Visual Utopia browser game.
 ### Features
 ######Map:
-- army size indicators are white now
-- army movement direction arrow is white now
+- army size indicators, movement direction arrow and army path are white now
 - all armies have **[race]short_player_name** under them now
 - all cities have **[race]city_name**, and then under it **short_player_name**